UD-CISC374/educational-game-project-team-6-alena-and-sam/egdd.md

 - How many games do you know that teach how taxes and 401ks work?
 - We’re talking about a DRAGON that’s using ECONOMICS to expand his hoard.
-- You can commit tax fraud in this game (but you will get in trouble for it)

 # Player Interaction Patterns and Modes